oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 The operator does not support all possible dynamic model updates.
 For model update limitations, consult [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user docs, and carefully test any model update before attempting a dynamic update in production.
 {{% /notice %}}

-Let's go through the steps:
+Here are the steps:

-1. Ensure you have a running domain.
+1. Ensure that you have a running domain.

     Make sure you have deployed the domain from the [Initial use case](#initial-use-case).